finnformica/finnformica/README.md

 ## I'm a Data Science student and aspiring Software Developer

-- 👨‍💻 This summer I was working at Jupiter Asset Management as a Data Engineer.
+- 👨‍💻 During summer of 2022 I was working at Jupiter Asset Management as a Data Engineer.
-- 🧗 I’m working on getting back to the bouldering gym.
+- 🧗 I’m active at the bouldering gym and working on learning how to lead climb.
 - 🚀 In 2023 I want to achieve a First Class Honors in my MSc.
 - 📙 I have a Mechanical and Electrical Engineering BEng and am studying FinTech with Data Science MSc.